zchpit/WinFormsCrud/README.md

 Not implemented / wrongly implemented /fix later:
 - EntityFramework db model -> at this moment is as simple as possible without any forein keys, relations, indexes ets.
 It is as simple as it is possible to have working demo.
-- HttpClient in UI application -> we should not use HttpClient at all.
-Even with "using" statement HttpClient didn't realese all his alocation and will fill all sockets and make server deaf.
-We will need to implement IHttpClientFactory later.
-More details https://cezarywalenciuk.pl/blog/programing/ihttpclientfactory-na-problem-z-httpclient
 - Login implemened in same page -> should be as popup or other window
 - Resize UI -> should be done, maybe will be done in future
 - put Unit of Work design patter to existing Repositories